ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Once complete, the collector computes the final aggregate result as specified in
 {{collect-finalization}}.

-This overall process is referred to as a _collection job_.
+This overall process is referred to as a "collection job".

 ### Collection Job Initialization {#collect-init}

-First, the collector chooses a collection job ID:
+First, the Collector chooses a collection job ID:

 ~~~
 opaque CollectionJobID[16];